-Policy Assessment The Trustee seeks to address [the broad The Trustee considers the most effective way to Responsible Investment issues set out in its align the Scheme's investment with its values is Responsible Investment Policy] in a number of to appoint fund managers that take a ways.
-For example, one of the Scheme's Buy responsible and sustainable approach to and Maintain credit mandates is the LGIM investment, as well as to engage with asset Future World Net Zero Fund which seeks to managers in relation to the three broad issues reflect the Investment Manager's long-term that the Trustee identifies as priorities in the thematic views including those related to Scheme's responsible investment policy, climate change, by integrating ESG factors as namely: part of the Investment Manager's selection process, and has a Net Zero target The

-Trustee also applies a specific exclusion list of stocks for the segregated investment grade credit mandate to restrict investment in companies identified as conflicting with the Trustee's aims under these issues.
+Policy (September 2024 SIP) Assessment The Trustee seeks to address [the broad The Trustee considers the most effective way to Responsible Investment issues set out in its align the Scheme's investment with its values is Responsible Investment Policy] in a number of to appoint fund managers that take a ways.
+For example, one of the Scheme's Buy responsible and sustainable approach to and Maintain credit mandates is the LGIM investment, as well as to engage with asset Future World Net Zero Fund which seeks to managers in relation to the three broad issues reflect the Investment Manager's long-term that the Trustee identifies as priorities in the thematic views including those related to Scheme's responsible investment policy, climate change, by integrating ESG factors as namely: part of the Investment Manager's selection process, and has a Net Zero target The • Climate change and the protection of Trustee also applies a specific exclusion list of the environment; stocks for the segregated investment grade Labour conditions and equal pay; and credit mandate to restrict investment in Corporate governance. companies identified as conflicting with the Trustee's aims under these issues.
+Where assets are held directly by the Scheme (specifically the segregated corporate bond